 Shoppers can’t buy what they can’t find.
-They predominantly buy products that are displayed on the first page of search results.
+They predominately buy products that are displayed on the first page of search results.
 If your product is not on page one, you are invisible online.
 Stats show that 84% of “Add to Cart” comes from the first three search positions.
 Items after #20 are neither seen nor purchased.

 The fact is, your retailers own search for your brands, you don’t.
 And the way retailers rank and place products on a search results page can vary depending on the complexity of their own search algorithm.
 For brands, winning at search means you must get best product content to your e-retailers, you must start by having a compelling name.